Life Begins for Andy Panda

-Life Begins for Andy Panda is a 1939 American short subject cartoon created by Walter Lantz, as the very first Andy Panda film.
+Life Begins for Andy Panda is a 1939 American short subject cartoon created by Walter Lantz, as the first Andy Panda film.

 Background

 The short capitalized on public interest surrounding the United States' first captive panda, Su Lin, who had been donated to the Brookfield Zoo in Chicago three years earlier and whose arrival created a consumer desire for panda-related products.
 The film was the first Andy Panda film, introducing Andy as a baby.
 Contrary to popular belief, it was not named after the feature film Life Begins for Andy Hardy, which was released two years later.
 The cartoon was titled "Life Begins for Andy Panda" upon its release.

 Papa Panda was voiced by Danny Webb and Mama Panda and Andy Panda by Sara Berner.
 In Andy Panda's fourth film, Knock Knock, Walter Lantz's more famous character, Woody Woodpecker, was first introduced.

 Plot synopsis

 The story begins with the Finchell Broadcasting Station telling the news that the panda family had their first baby.
 All of the forest animals rush to see the new baby.
 All the animals are excited to see him and shout to name the cub.
 Mama Panda makes the decision, to name him Andy.
 The arrival of a skunk causes them all to run away.
 6 months later, Papa Panda is talking with Andy about appreciating Mother Nature, until Andy looks under a tree with his slingshot and hits an opossum.
 The opossum stomps on Papa Panda's foot.
 After Papa opines that Mother Nature has no place to live, Andy starts to cry, thinking that she's homeless.

 As Papa corrects him, they start to leave the forest and enter a barren area.
 Papa warns Andy about the savage Pygmy hunters that live in the wasteland.
 Andy runs away from his dad into the wasteland and Papa runs after him and lands in a trap, presumably made by the hunters.
 The hunters spot Andy and begin to chase him.
 Finchell announces their plight to the animals and they gather to form a rescue mission.
 Mr. Whippletree, a turtle, is the first animal to attempt to rescue Andy but he fails because a hunter had his shell.

 Mama Panda joins the action and fights off some pygmies.
 A kangaroo successfully puts Andy in his pouch but he was distracted by a pygmy while another one slapped the kangaroo's fanny with a plank.
 The skunk, who had six months earlier scared the animals chases the pygmies away and the animals cheer and Andy is rewarded by Papa.
 Andy wishes that the events would be put in a newsreel and Papa, about to spank him, instead decides to snuggle Andy.
 As the cartoon ends, Mr. Whippletree the turtle, is seen chasing the pygmy who took his shell.